Sakinaa72/Furniture-Shopping-Website/README.md

 # Furniture-Shopping-Website
-It is a furniture shopping website build using HTML, CSS&lt; JavaScript &amp; PHP
+It is a furniture shopping website build using HTML, CSS &amp; PHP